ahmedrashed-ml/CARCA/README.md

 # CARCA

-This is our implementation for the 2022 paper:
+This is our implementation for the 2022 CARCA paper https://arxiv.org/abs/2204.06519:

 Rashed, Ahmed, et al. "CARCA: Context and Attribute-Aware Next-Item Recommendation via Cross-Attention"